-Most mortgage deals will be portable, which means that they can be taken to another property when you move without changing the terms of the deal.
+Most mortgage deals are portable, which means that they can be taken to another property when you move without changing the terms of the deal.

 - It is also particularly useful where a borrower is tied into a current deal with an early repayment charge.
 Early repayment charges can easily amount to thousands of pounds.
-Instead of incurring the ERC, it may be possible to port the mortgage to the new property.
+Instead of incurring the charges, it may be possible to port the mortgage to the new property.

 If you’re not sure whether to port a mortgage when you buy a new property, then speak to a fee-free mortgage broker.
 They’ll be able to work out whether it’s more cost-effective to take your deal to your new home, or to switch away from your existing mortgage to a different deal altogether.

 Remember that the mortgage market is constantly changing, so whilst your existing mortgage might have been a best buy at the time you took it out, better deals may now be available.